 A PLEA TO THE MEDICAL COMMUNITY

-Babies are not a disease, and abortion is not a treatment.
+Babies should not be seen as a disease, and abortion should not be seen as a treatment.

 A physician goes to school to learn how to help patients.
 For whatever reason, in this process, it has caused a misconstrued view of who to help and when and how much to help. “”Medical Treatment” is defined as the management and care of a patient to combat disease or disorder.”
 Yet, when it comes to the preborn child, exceptions are often made in medical care when a physician’s most vulnerable patient becomes sick and the very thing that doctors went to school for all of a sudden no longer matters due to the geographical location of the patient.
 These preborn children are persons, too.
 We must never view one life as less valuable than another.
 This is a simple concept.
 Doctors are responsible to care for patients and their view of each patient should be one of respect and recognizing the dignity of care that all/both patients deserve, in utero, outside, terminal illness, wheelchair bound, more.
 The amount and method of care should not be defined by a patient’s utility.
 Doctors must recognize their responsibility each day that they must stand firm in the truth that while medicine gives limitations and they have limitations that God is not limited and they took an oath.
 Doctors must see each life as distinct and valuable and worth doing the very thing that they went into medicine to do which is care for all little, small, and older patients with the best care possible.